Mathieu0321/F21-1010/lab/lab-01/lab-01.raw.md

 Run it again.

-If ti works the turn this in as a part of your lab.
+If it works the turn this in as a part of your lab.

 # Lab Questions

 Use the editor and write up an answer to:

-1. What is your name?
+1. Your name?
+Did you put it in the comments at the top of your code.
+That is important if you want to get credit for the assignment!
 2. What part of software installation causes the most frustration?
-3. Did you remember to put your name in your code as a comment?

 Save the file and upload this as a part of your lab work.

+# Copyright

+Copyright (C) University of Wyoming, 2021.